 Have a minor but acute injury or shoulder pain that can’t wait?
 You don’t need an appointment for our orthopedic urgent care clinic.
 Just walk in and you’ll be seen within minutes!

-Orthopedic Surgeons in Western Montana
+Orthopedic Shoulder Surgeons in Missoula, Montana

 For the most comprehensive shoulder care in Missoula and Western Montana, call Missoula Bone & Joint at (406) 721-4436 or request an appointment online.
 We offer a one-stop-shop for all your orthopedic needs, including on-site X-rays, MRI, physical therapy, splints, slings, and surgery center.